 You can rename the defaults folders using the method at Rename default folders.

+PowerShell script to hide folders is here.
 A macro to hide folders is at the end of this article.
 Add it to the QAT to easily re-hide folders when Outlook unhides them.
-To hide a number of folders at once, in all data files, see How to hide LinkedIn, FaceBook, Google and other extra contact folders in Outlook.com
+To hide a number of folders at once, in all data files, see Hide Extra Folders in Outlook.com

 In most cases, it's better to hide the folder.
-Outlook seems to be less inclined to remove the Hidden tag from the folder.
+Outlook seems less inclined to remove the Hidden tag from the folder (although lately it is removing the hidden tag from calendar folders within a couple of hours.).
 However, hiding a folder does not stop Outlook from using it.
-If you hide Junk email, RSS, or Suggested Contacts folders, you need to disable the features that use the those folders.
+If you hide Junk email, RSS, or Suggested Contacts folders, you need to disable the features that use those folders.

 Before using MFCMAPI or OutlookSpy, you should make a copy of your data file!
 While these steps are safe to use, it is very easy to have an "Oops, did I do that?" moment and lose your data.